 The constant feeling of barely keeping your head above water will start to wear on you.
 I felt this way when I started my business (and some days I still do).
 Knowing I couldn't sustain that way of living, it motivated me to look into ways that other people approach work-life balance.
-Here are some tactics that I've implemented over the last eight years that have helped.
+Here are some tactics that I've implemented over the last nine years that have helped.

 Set Your Business Hours

 Yes, you kind of know when your officially open and/or when you see clients, but decide what will your business hours be to maintain a balanced life.
 For me, it's 9am-5pm, Monday-Friday.
 Make sure everyone knows about them so that you don't feel obligated to work or be open, outside that time.
 Post them in your shop, your website, your social media pages, your email signature and say it on your voicemail.
 (Let family and friends know too so that you aren't getting calls from them during your work time!)

 Control The Phone

 Many people are using their cell number for their business and/or give their mobile number to their customers or vendors.
 To ensure that you aren't taking calls from customers or vendors during the hours you aren't working, try setting up the automatic "Do Not Disturb" (iPhone) feature.
 That way so that if a call comes in when you're not working, it will go to voicemail where customers will hear your business hours.
 (You can set specific friends and family as "favorites" so that their calls override the "Do Not Disturb" feature.)

 Accept Your Capacity